samad1337/samad1337.github.io/_posts/cicdgoat/2022-06-08-cicdgoat-writeup.md

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FxPVxbJzsB2CEnMsyHTZj%2Fimage.png?alt=media&token=78a858dd-c433-4aee-a4b2-4e46d2c4a943)

 Looking at the Jenkins console build we notice that we were able to bypass check1 and check3 but check2 could not be bypassed.
-I strongly beleive that there is something wrong with the way this challenge is configured because the steps we followed should have worked according to the solutions as well !
+I strongly beleive that there is something wrong with the way this challenge is configured because the steps we followed should have worked.  according to the solutions as well !

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2F2WftJWomSVArcfgeCPxq%2Fimage.png?alt=media&token=6ef882ea-b44a-4411-bde4-e52c099b3de9)

-Unforunately we could not get the final flag for this challenge !